beingzoe/wpplugin-additional-image-sizes-zui/README.txt

 == Changelog ==

+= 0.1.1 =

+* Updated option that stores the serialized options from a kst namespaced id
+* Removed extraneous comments and unused code and other minor cleanup

 = 0.1 =
 * Major rewrite and release of the original additional sizes plugin
 * Fixed bug where the plugin was attempting to ask WP to resize sizes that didn't exist